mattriley/agile-avatars/README-TEMPLATE.md

 A __component__ function returns a [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) which may mutate or invoke services in reaction to user interaction and state changes.

-Components may be composed of other components, elements, or third party components.

 Example:

 ```js